fredbi/gflag/README.md

 fmt.Println(intFlag.GetValue())                 // the flag knows the type of the value
 ```

-With `pflag` this piece of code would look like:
+With `pflag` this piece of code would look very much similar.

 ```go
 import (
 	"fmt"